 Stir-fried chwinamul (aster scaber) is a popular side dish in Korea.
 Using dried chwinamul, it’s fairly easy to rehydrate and stir-fry this fragrant vegetable.

 Literally translated to “great full moon”, Daeboreum (대보름) is the day Koreans celebrate the first full moon of the Lunar new year.
 It falls on the 15th day of the lunar calendar, which is tomorrow!
 Most traditional rituals and activities that were believed to bring good health and luck have faded over time.

-The one thing that continues in most Korean homes is the custom of eating ogokbap (오곡밥, rice made with 5 grains and beans) and 9 different dried and fresh vegetable dishes for a healthy new year.
+The one thing that continues in most Korean homes is the custom of eating ogokbap (오곡밥, rice made with 5 grains and beans) and 9 different dried and fresh vegetable dishes, including gosari namul and doraji namul, for a healthy new year.

-I made a few vegetable dishes today to celebrate Daeboreum, and decided to show you how to make chwinamul (취나물) bokkeum (stir-fried).
-Chwinamul (aster scaber) is a wild vegetable, with a bitter taste and distinctive aroma, that grows in the mountains of Korea.
+I made a few vegetable dishes today to celebrate Daeboreum, and decided to show you how to make chwinamul (취나물) bokkeum (stir-fried), which is a common dish for Daeboreum.

 Enjoy it as a side dish to any Korean meal or in bibimbap!

 - about 2 ounces dried chwinamul see note